luukEes/luukEes.github.io/README.md

 ## Summary

- I am an engineer by education for over 4 years, I have been primarily involved in writing programs in the KRL language for industrial robots cooperating with automated production lines.
+ I am an engineer by education.
+For over 4 years, I have been primarily involved in writing programs in the KRL language for industrial robots cooperating with automated production lines.

  Currently, I have completed a Java programming bootcamp.